 - Automation features: Shift4Shop’s highest plan, Pro ($229/month), unlocks automation features, such as auto-shipping, autoresponder email campaigns, pre-orders, and back-in-stock notifications.

-PrestaShop: Best open-source platform for developers
+PrestaShop: Best for developers needing open-source flexibility

 Pros